LucaDiBona/zw/spec.md

 32 IOMODE=0 (r):
 If 0, use binary input and output
 If nonzero, use ascii

+33 WRITEMODE=0 (r):
+If 0, WRITE appends to file
+If positive, WRITE overwrites file
+If negative, WRITE creates file

 48-63 RESERVED (r):
 Reserved for stdlib procs to use although these can be overriden, stdlib procs may change them